MicrosoftDocs/query-docs/query-languages/m/saphana-database.md

 manager: kfile
 ---
 # SapHana.Database
-<code>SapHana.Database(**server** as text, optional **options** as nullable record) as table</code>
+`SapHana.Database(**server** as text, optional **options** as nullable record) as table`

 ## About
-Returns a table of multidimensional packages from the SAP HANA database <code>server</code>.
-An optional record parameter, <code>options</code>, may be specified to control the following options:
+Returns a table of multidimensional packages from the SAP HANA database `server`.
+An optional record parameter, `options`, may be specified to control the following options:
-*  <code>Query</code> : A native SQL query used to retrieve data.
+*  `Query` : A native SQL query used to retrieve data.
 If the query produces multiple result sets, only the first will be returned.
-*  <code>Distribution</code> : A SapHanaDistribution that sets the value of the &quot;Distribution&quot; property in the connection string.
+*  `Distribution` : A SapHanaDistribution that sets the value of the &quot;Distribution&quot; property in the connection string.
 Statement routing is the method of evaluating the correct server node of a distributed system before statement execution.
 The default value is SapHanaDistribution.All.